-[.55] .50 Telephones.
+[.55] .53 Telephones.

-A. [An assisted living] A program with a licensed capacity of one to eight beds shall provide:
+A. An assisted living program with a licensed capacity of one to eight beds shall provide:

 (1) At least one land line telephone for common use; and

 (2) A posting next to the telephone that contains the telephone numbers for the local police department, fire department, and relief personnel.